owncloud-docker/server/README.md

 ```

-### Upgrade to newer version
+## Upgrade to newer version

 In order to upgrade an existing container-based installation you just need to shutdown the setup and replace the used container version.
 While booting the containers the upgrade process gets automatically triggered, so you don't need to perform any other manual step.

-### Custom apps
+## Custom apps

-Apps installed (or config.php changes) inside the docker container are retained across stop/start, but are reset by down/up.
+Installed apps or config.php changes inside the docker container are retained across stop/start.

-### Custom certificates
+## Custom certificates

 By default we generate self-signed certificates on startup of the containers, you can replace the certificates with your own certificates.
-Place them into `data/certs/ssl-cert.crt` and `data/certs/ssl-cert.key`.
+Place them into `./data/certs/ssl-cert.crt` and `./data/certs/ssl-cert.key`.

-### Accessing the ownCloud
+## Accessing the ownCloud

 By default you can access the ownCloud instance at [https://localhost/](https://localhost/) as long as you have not changed the port binding.
 The initial user gets set by the environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD`, per default it's set to `admin` for username and password.

-### Build image from tarball
+## Build image from tarball

 1. Download ownCloud Community ```owncloud-9.1.4.tar.gz``` from the ownCloud downloads page.
 2. Comment out the first `curl` command for downloading the tarball from the URL within the `Dockerfile`